 My first visit to the Bund, or Wàitān, was during my first week in China.
 A couple of colleagues went to the popular tourist area to observe Pudong’s famous skyscrapers illuminated and bursting with life.
 When asked to join, I gladly accepted.
-One of my colleagues speaks Mandarin, so she navigated us to the Bund by taxi.
+One of my colleagues speaks Mandarin, so she navigated us to the Bund by taxi, and, at the conclusion of our visit, impressively negotiated our fare back to our hotel.
 Probably 99.9% of all my exploring of Shanghai, or even Beijing, was by metro, flawless my entire stay.
 When we arrived at the Bund, I was in awe of the area’s beauty at night.
 The Bund is a waterfront area with one sizeable walking path near the river.
 There are many outlets from the main thoroughfare to the waterfront path.
 We entered from East Zhongshan Road, which is adjacent to several architecturally, and historically significant buildings.

 Many of the buildings along the Bund have long, complicated, and culturally essential histories.
 Still, illuminated they radiated a powerful message, focused on the future, with a nod to the past.
 The Bund often “refers to the buildings and wharves,” as well as some adjacent areas, like the famous Waibaidu Bridge.
 In those years, “1860s to the 1930s, it was the rich and powerful center of the foreign establishment in Shanghai, operating as a legally protected treaty port.”
 But each building, with varying design styles, is seen through a tourist’s gaze of wonder.
 Tourists, by the thousands, walk the waterfront as Pudong’s modern skyscrapers light up the evening sky, and the vibrancy of the older buildings along the Bund offers competing visions of Shanghai.